UsamaAshraf/nextjs-quiz/README.md

 - Considered adding time tracking for individual questions, but couldn't really pin down how that would work; a user can edit their answer to a question any time and does not necessarily have to submit answers in order.

-- Did not go with reducers or Redux - kept it simple.
+- Did not go with reducers or Redux - kept state management simple.

 - General idea was to have decent component decomposition and avoid unnecessary re-rendering as much as possible.